 Transfers of monies between funds should be made only when specifically authorized by statute or allowed by a federal grant.
 The following list of authorized transfers does not include any transfers that may be appropriate to allow school districts to reduce taxes as described in statute.
 See fund descriptions for when various funds can be used to reduce taxes according to statute.
 Fund transfers-in should be coded under other financing sources object code 5200.
-Fund transfers-out should be coded under other financing uses object code 6910 when transferring to the Indirect Cost Fund.
+Fund transfers-out should be coded under other financing uses object code 6930, or other financing uses object code 6910 when transferring to the Indirect Cost Fund.
 For each operating fund transfer-in, there should be a corresponding fund transfer-out.